 4. VA Conflict of Interest

-This document is intended to serve as a reference and a guide to all employees at the Georgia Health Sciences University in complying with the various rules and regulations and requirements discussed above.
+This document is intended to serve as a reference and a guide to all employees at Augusta University in complying with the various rules and regulations and requirements discussed above.
 It is each individual employee's responsibility to ensure that they are in compliance with these policies.
 If there is a question regarding application or interpretation of any of these policies and procedures it should be directed first to the supervisor.
 If it is not resolved at that level, inquiries may be directed to Legal Affairs 706-721-4018.